MaxWenzel/books-and-papers/README.md

 This online book covers networking in general (not just browser-based) and gives you all the basics you'd typically learn in a two-semester networking course.
 - [Evans, Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.de/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/):
 How to model your business domain in alignment with your business stakeholders.
 One of the most influential books in software design to date.
+- [Hohpe, Woolf: Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions](https://www.amazon.de/Enterprise-Integration-Patterns-Designing-Deploying/dp/0321200683): Enterprise Integration Patterns provides an invaluable catalog of sixty-five patterns, with real-world solutions that demonstrate the formidable of messaging and help you to design effective messaging solutions for your enterprise.

 ### Online